ProgrammerAL/code-updater/README.md

         - TreatWarningsAsErrors
           - Boolean.
 The value to set for the TreatWarningsAsErrors flag in all `*.csproj` files
     - CsProjDotNetAnalyzerOptions
+      - Optional
-      - .NET Analyzer settings to set in all `*.csproj` files
+      - .NET First Party Analyzer settings to set in all `*.csproj` files.
+You can read more at https://learn.microsoft.com/en-us/visualstudio/code-quality/install-net-analyzers?view=vs-2022
       - Required Properties:
         - EnableNetAnalyzers
           - Boolean.
-True to set the `EnableNetAnalyzers` csproj value to true, false to set it to false
+Value to set the `EnableNetAnalyzers` csproj value to
         - EnforceCodeStyleInBuild
           - Boolean.
-True to set the `EnforceCodeStyleInBuild` csproj value to true, false to set it to false
+Value to set the `EnforceCodeStyleInBuild` csproj value to
     - CSharpStyleOptions
+      - Optional
       - Options for any code styling updates that will be performed over C# code
       - Required Properties:
         - RunDotnetFormat
           - Boolean.
 True to run the `dotnet format` command
     - NugetAuditOptions
+      - Optional
       - Settings to use for configuring Nuget Audit settings in csproj files.
 You can read more at https://learn.microsoft.com/en-us/nuget/concepts/auditing-packages#configuring-nuget-audit
       - Required Properties:
         - NuGetAudit